KameshSingh116/djangoo_course/README.md

 By visiting some sites we can know several operations under these all 4 catgories.

+We will learn some more things later after a project.
 ## Practice well and make projects to be confident.
 # Radhe Radhe Hare Krishn